 3. No One is Compromising

-When neither parties are compromising, it is usually a sign that presages a legal dispute.
+When neither party is compromising, it is usually a sign that presages a legal dispute.
 This is a popular sign that must not be overlooked.

 4. Poorly Drafted Contract

 Although this is more of a cause and less of a sign, some parties will take advantage of a poorly drafted contract and get away with a violation.
 Disputes that begin with a poorly drafted contract usually escalate quickly and tend to head for litigation.

 The Common Types of Business Litigation

-There are many types of business litigation disputes, however, here are some of the most common.
+There are many types of business litigation disputes; however, here are some of the most common.

 1. Intellectual Property Disputes

 Oftentimes, disputes will arise because of intellectual property theft (Netwrix).
 Seeing as your intellectual property belongs to you, other people are not allowed to use it without your permission.
-If someone does, usually, disputes are not that far behind.
+If someone does; usually, disputes are not that far behind.
 You can sue the person and prevent them from releasing trade secrets.
 If your intellectual property rights were violated, you may seek damages.

 2. Employment Disputes